-On April 27, 2015, we entered into a joint worldwide development and profit share collaboration and license agreement with Celgene and our wholly owned subsidiary, Agios International Sarl, which was organized in Switzerland in April 2015, and we entered into a collaboration and license agreement with Celgene's wholly owned subsidiary, Celgene International II Sarl, or, collectively, the AG-881 Agreements.
-The AG-881 Agreements establish a worldwide collaboration focused on the development and commercialization of AG-881 products.
-Under the terms of the AG-881 Agreements, we received initial upfront payments totaling \$10.0 million in May 2015 and are eligible to receive milestone-based payments described below.
-We will split all worldwide development costs with Celgene equally, subject to specified exceptions, as well as any profits from any net sales of, or commercialization losses related to, licensed AG-881 products.
-Celgene will book commercial sales of licenses AG-881 products, if any, on a worldwide basis.
+On April 27, 2015, we entered into a joint worldwide development and profit share collaboration and license agreement with Celgene, and our wholly owned subsidiary, Agios International Sarl, entered into a collaboration and license agreement with Celgene's wholly owned subsidiary, Celgene International II Sarl, or collectively, the AG-881 Agreements.
+The AG-881 Agreements establish a joint worldwide collaboration focused on the development and commercialization of AG-881 products.
+Under the terms of the AG-881 Agreements, we received an initial upfront payment of \$10.0 million in May 2015 and are eligible to receive milestone-based payments.
+The parties will split all worldwide development costs equally, subject to specified exceptions, as well as any profits from any net sales of, or commercialization losses related to, licensed AG-881 products.
+Either party may, at its own expense and with the other party's permission, undertake additional development activities outside of the scope of the development plan agreed upon with the other party.

-Financial terms.
-We are eligible to receive up to \$70.0 million in potential milestone payments related to AG-881 under the AG-881 Agreements.
-The potential milestone payments are comprised of: (i) a \$15.0 million milestone payment for filing of first NDA in a major market and (ii) up to \$55.0 million in milestone payments upon achievement of specified regulatory milestone events.
-We may also receive royalties at tiered, low- to mid-teen percentage rates on net sales if Celgene elects to not participate in the development and commercialization of AG-881.
+Financial terms We are eligible to receive up to \$70.0 million in potential milestone payments under the AG-881 Agreements.
+The potential milestone payments are comprised of: (i) a \$15.0 million milestone payment for filing of the first NDA in a major market, and (ii) up to \$55.0 million in milestone payments upon achievement of specified regulatory milestone events.
+We may also receive royalties at tiered, low-double digit to mid-teen percentage rates on net sales if we elect not to participate in the development and commercialization of AG-881.

 Collaboration governance.
 The collaboration is managed by a set of joint committees comprised of equal numbers of representatives from each of Celgene and us.
 The joint steering committee oversees and coordinates the overall conduct of the collaboration.
 The joint development committee oversees and coordinates development (including manufacturing of clinical supply) of medicines containing AG-881.
 The joint commercialization committee will oversee the commercialization (including manufacturing of commercial supply) of medicines containing AG-881.
 The joint patent committee oversees the parties' patent rights under the collaboration.
-If there is not unanimity with respect to matters pertaining to the development of AG-881, then neither party shall have decision-making authority with respect to such matter and neither party may take action with respect to such matter unless and until it is resolved by mutual consent.
+If there is not unanimity with respect to matters pertaining to the development of

+AG-881, then neither party shall have decision-making authority with respect to such matter and neither party may take action with respect to such matter unless and until it is resolved by mutual consent.